nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_replication/files_replication.md

 10. Monitor the Events in Prism Central

-11. Once Faiover is completed, return to **Files \> Data Protection \> Protected File Servers** in Prism Central and check the Active and Standby File servers.
+11. Once Failover is completed, return to **Files > Data Protection > Protected File Servers** in Prism Central and check the Active and Standby File servers.
 (Active indicated by a green A)

 12. Confirm that *initials*-files-dr (e.g. xyz-files-dr) server is now
     the active server